Finkman7/affidavit/README.md

 *run       	runtime   	costs     	aligned   	prec      	rec       	f1        	acc
 \-         	298035ms  	0.0%      	0.0%      	1.00      	1.00      	1.00      	1.00*

-## Sourec Code
+## Source Code
 The source code of affidavit will be made available in the near future once refactoring is finished.
 There will be a small guide that describes how to implement a short Java interface to support new meta functions which we did not implement yet.
+This way, affidavit can be quickly extended to suit individual needs.